sammerw/bot_remover/README.md

 I have chosen to allow robots of google, bing, and duckduckgo.

-If you want to add further types of robots, include them in the list of google|bing|duckduckgo
+If you want to add further types of robots and crawlers, include them in the list of google|bing|duckduckgo

-The bots are rejected with a 405 HTTP code, you can change that to whatever you want.
+The bots and crawlers are rejected with a 405 HTTP code, you can change that to whatever you want.